gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The Java compile task for each Java source set now has a default location to generate native headers into.

-This location can also now be changed if need be:
+Some tools may expect header files in a different location.
+It can be changed now if needed:

 ```groovy
 compileJava {